GrandCru/GoogleSheets/README.md

 ### Using the library

 After the application has started, you can query loaded data using the public API defined in [GoogleSheets module](lib/google_sheets.ex).
+For the full documentation see [http://hexdocs.pm/google_sheets/index.html](http://hexdocs.pm/google_sheets/index.html)

 ### Configuration